-Forget being perfect for a moment and revel in the gorgeous phenomenon of imperfecticity.
-A completely made up word that so fittingly describes this balsamic strawberry galette that honestly tastes prettier than it looks.
+Forget being perfect for a moment and revel in the gorgeous phenomenon of imperfecticity: a completely made-up word that so fittingly describes a balsamic strawberry galette that tastes prettier than it looks.

 Hooray, the move is over!

 Well, it’s starting to feel like hooray.
 Other than a handful of boxes shoved in the closet so I can pretend I’m totally unpacked, it’s getting homey.
 For a while there I really thought I was living a minimalist life, which I now know is an absolute lie.

 How does one accumulate the number of Ikea fur rugs that I have accumulated?
 And mirrors?
 It’s unreal.

 Moving felt like a real-life reenactment of Macklemore’s Thrift Shop video.
 Overwhelming and totally imperfect.

 For D A Y S I struggled with trying to get everything to be exactly as it was back in Michigan; my setup, furniture, closet, everything.
 I almost had a breakdown because I couldn’t get my very large couch to fit on a not-so-large wall, but I kept trying.
 Really, really next level nuts.